-Schedule A (Form 940) is used by employers who are required by the IRS to pay state unemployment tax in more than one state, or if the employer paid wages in any state and is subject to a credit reduction.
-Schedule A must be attached to Form 940 when filed.
+Employers use Schedule A (Form 940) when required to pay state unemployment tax in more than one state, or if the paid wages in any state are subject to credit reduction.
+This form must be attached to the Form 940 when filed.

 States need sufficient funds on hand to pay their unemployment insurance benefits.
 If a state does not have enough funds to cover the costs, it must borrow from the federal government.
 If a state doesn’t repay the federal loan after two years, then it might become a credit reduction state.
 Employers in these states will not be able to get full credit for their FUTA tax rates.